korjusk/MovieRec/README.md

 ## Data analysis

 In between 2007 and 2015 I rated 497 movies in IMDb.
-(The first was 'The Shawshank Redemption' with maximum rating.)

 MovieLens dataset contains 20000263 ratings across 27278 movies.
 These data were created by 138493 users between 1995 and 2015.
 Users were selected at random and all of them had rated at least 20 movies.